Skip to main content

 Structured Outputs

-Configure your Agent to return responses in a specific JSON format using structured outputs and your predefined schema
+Configure the Agent to return responses in a specific JSON format using your predefined schema.Toggle the checkbox to enable or disable.

 Output Schema